 Dr. Laura Forgues was married to John Douglas Fairbairn on the 30th of May, 1942.
 It is unknown at this time, how the marriage ended.

 Dr. Forgues graduated with a B.Sc.
 (Honours) in Functional Biology at McGill University in Montreal before entering Medical School.
-She gradated M.D. from McGill in 1947.
+She gradated M.D.,C.M. from McGill in 1947.
 While at McGill she was the circulation manager for the university “Medical Journal” as well as the Editor of the Leonard Foundation Bulletin.
-After graduation Dr. Forgues returned to Vancouver and had a general medical practice but eventually she would continue her education at various institutions in post graduate studies including at the Creese Clinic of Psychological Medicine and at the University of London in London, England.
+Dr. Forgues did a rotating internship at the Royal Victoria Hospital in Montreal.
+After graduation Dr. Forgues returned to Vancouver and had a general medical practice for a brief period of time.
+She qualified for certification in psychiatry for the Royal College of Physicians and Surgeons (Canada) by studying at the Maudsley and Bethlem Royal Hospitals and the Institute of Psychiatry of London University in London, England.
+She was appointed to the British Columbia Government Mental Health Services as a consultant child psychiatrist.
+In the early to mid 1950’s, Dr. Forgues held a research assistant position at the University of Toronto in the Psychiatry Department.

 In the early to mid 1960’s Dr. Mary Isabel (Coleman) Forgues was on-staff at the Southwestern Regional Centre in Cedar Springs.